jgyates/genmon/README.md

 Once the app is executed you should be faced with a prompt ">".
 From this prompt you can send commands to genmon.py.
 Commands are prefaced with "generator:".
 For example to issue the command "status" you would enter the "generator: status" at the ">" prompt when running ClientInterface.py.
 The commands accepted are listed in the genmon.py section and they match the email based commands.

-## gengpio.py
+## gengpio.py (optional)

 The program gengpio.py is a console python application that will communicate with genmon.py and set or reset GPIO pins on the Raspberry Pi.The application requires the supplied python module mylog.py and myclient.py so these files will need to be in the same directory as gengpio.py.
 The program takes one command line argument of the IP address of the system that genmon.py is running (localhost is default).

-If the generator is ready then GPIO 23 (pin 16) will be high, if the generator is in alarm then GPIO 24 (pin 18) will be high, and if service is due on the generator then GPIO 25 (pin 22) will be high.
+    If the generator is ready then GPIO 23 (pin 16) will be high If the generator is in alarm then GPIO 24 (pin 18) will be high If service is due on the generator then GPIO 25 (pin 22) will be high.

 [Example of LED circuit connected to Raspberry Pi GPIO](http://raspi.tv/2013/rpi-gpio-basics-4-setting-up-rpi-gpio-numbering-systems-and-inputs).
 To execute gengpio.py type:

      python gengpio.py <IP Address of your Pi running genmon.py or omit for localhost>

+## gengpioin.py (optional)

+The program gengpioin.py is a console python application that will communicate with genmon.py and issue remote commands based on Raspberry Pi GPIO input pin.
+The application requires the supplied python module mylog.py and myclient.py so these files will need to be in the same directory as gengpio.py.
+The program takes one command line argument of the IP address of the system that genmon.py is running (localhost is default).
+The program uses the internal pull up resistors in the Broadcom chipset on the Raspberry Pi.
+The program also uses the python module RPI.GPIO which comes already installed on most raspberry Pi distrubitions.

+    If GPIO 17 (pin 11 on the header) makes a high to low transtion, the remote stop command is issued If GPIO 27 (pin 13 on the header) makes a high to low transtion, the remote start command is issued If GPIO 22 (pin 15 on the header) makes a high to low transtion, the remote start/transfer command is issued

+To execute gengpioin.py type:

+    python gengpioin.py <IP Address of your Pi running genmon.py or omit for localhost>

-## check_monitor_system.py
+## check_monitor_system.py (optional)

 In addition the the above mentioned ClientInterface.py application, genmon.py supports communicating via the socket interface so the application and generator can be monitored by network monitoring tools like Nagios.
 The program check_monitor_system.py can be used with as a Nagios Plugin to monitor genmon.py.
 See https://www.nagios.org/ for Nagios details. check_monitor_system.py is the name of the supplied nagios plug-in.